michael2012z/BitBible/markdown/KJV/files/Job.md

 20. Wherefore is light given to him that is in misery, and life unto the bitter in soul;

-21. Which long for death, but it cometh not; and dig for it more than for hid treasures;long: Heb. wait
+21. Which long for death, but it cometh not; and dig for it more than for hid treasures;

 22. Which rejoice exceedingly, and are glad, when they can find the grave?

 23. Why is light given to a man whose way is hid, and whom God hath hedged in?

-24. For my sighing cometh before I eat, and my roarings are poured out like the waters.I eat: Heb. my meat
+24. For my sighing cometh before I eat, and my roarings are poured out like the waters.

-25. For the thing which I greatly feared is come upon me, and that which I was afraid of is come unto me.the thing…: Heb.
-I feared a fear, and it came upon me
+25. For the thing which I greatly feared is come upon me, and that which I was afraid of is come unto me.

 26. I was not in safety, neither had I rest, neither was I quiet; yet trouble came.